New GST rates: All you need to know about what happens next, and when | FAQs

 New GST rates: All you need to know about what happens next, and when

-After the GST rates were changed on Wednesday, to come into effect on September 22, here are major questions being asked, and their answered as shared by officials:
+After the GST rates were changed on Wednesday, to come into effect on September 22, here are some of the major questions being asked, and their answers as shared by officials:

 When will the changes in GST rates come into force?